Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Introduction

-\paragraph{PIT.} Given an arithmetic circuit $C$, polynomial identity testing (PIT) asks to test if $C$ computes the zero polynomial.
+We now discuss some of the crucial steps and their importance in factoring a restricted class of polynomials.
+In our restricted setting, we completely {\em bypass} the step of Hensel lifting. \paragraph{PIT.} Given an arithmetic circuit $C$, polynomial identity testing (PIT) asks to test if $C$ computes the zero polynomial.
 Randomization in factorization algorithms mostly stem from the fact that these algorithms use PIT as a subroutine.
-Further, Kopparty, Saraf and Shpilka \cite{kopparty2015equivalence} showed that derandomization of white-box and blackbox multivariate circuit factoring reduces to derandomization of polynomial identity testing of arithmetic circuits in white-box and blackbox settings respectively.
-However, we {\em do not} know if sparse factorization reduces to sparse PIT or constant-depth arithmetic circuit PIT (the algorithms of \cite{kopparty2015equivalence} reduce to general arithmetic circuit PIT).
-Special cases of depth-4 polynomial identity testing are related to questions about sparse polynomial factorization \cite{gupta2014algebraic, volkovich2017some, bisht2022solving}.
-Recently, there has been some progress on these questions by \cite{kumar2024deterministic, kumar2024towards}.
-Earlier works of Volkovich \cite{volkovich2015deterministically, volkovich2017some} made progress on several special cases of sparse multivariate factoring.
-Shpilka and Volkovich \cite{shpilka2010relation} proved white-box/black-box factoring of \emph{multilinear} polynomials in a class $\mathcal{C}$ is equivalent to white-box/black-box derandomization of PIT of class $\mathcal{C}$.
+Further, Kopparty, Saraf and Shpilka \cite{kopparty2015equivalence} showed that derandomization of whitebox and blackbox multivariate circuit factoring reduces to derandomization of polynomial identity testing of arithmetic circuits in whitebox and blackbox settings respectively.
+However, we {\em do not} know if sparse factorization reduces to sparse PIT (the algorithms of \cite{kopparty2015equivalence} reduce to general arithmetic circuit PIT).
+Recently, there has been good progress on these questions by \cite{kumar2024deterministic, kumar2024towards, bhattacharjee2025deterministic, bhattacharjee2025closure}.
+Earlier works of Volkovich \cite{volkovich2015deterministically, volkovich2017some} and Bhargava, Saraf and Volkovich \cite{bhargava2020deterministic} made progress on derandomization of several special cases of sparse multivariate factoring.
+Shpilka and Volkovich \cite{shpilka2010relation} proved whitebox/blackbox factoring of \emph{multilinear} polynomials in a class $\mathcal{C}$ is equivalent to whitebox/blackbox derandomization of PIT of class~$\mathcal{C}$.
+For a comprehensive overview of derandomization questions related to multivariate polynomial factoring, we refer to the survey of Forbes and Shpilka~\cite{forbes2015complexity}.